fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMBginfoExtension.md

 ```

 ### -DisableAutoUpgradeMinorVersion
-Indicates that this cmdlet prevents the azure_2 guest agent from automatically updating the extension to a newer minor version.
+Indicates that this cmdlet prevents the Azure guest agent from automatically updating the extension to a newer minor version.
 By default, this cmdlet enables the guest agent to update the extension.

 ```yaml